ashhhlynn/boxd/README.md

 - ` npm start `

 ## Acknowledgements
-This project was inspired by Letterboxd Application and created by Ashley
+This project was inspired by Letterboxd Application and created by Ashley.

 ## License
 This project is MIT licensed.